 |No Exam Information

-- Identify common plant species, from herbs through to trees, in a variety of Scottish habitats
+-Identify common plant species, from lichens through to trees, in a variety of Scottish habitats

-- Design and conduct simple surveys and field experiments in ecology
+-Design and analyse simple field experiments in ecology

 Mitchell, A. (1988) Trees of Britain and northern Europe.
 Collins, London.

 Rackham, O. (1976) Trees and woodlands in the British landscape.
 Dent,

 Rodwell, J. (1991).
 British Plant Communities.
 Volume 1, Woodland and

 Peterken, G.F. & Mountford, E.P.
 (1998) Long-term change in an unmanaged